The English Toy Cocker Spaniel is quiet, reserved, and reclusive, but he can have that naughty streak as well.

 That does not mean that he does not like playing because he does.

-He just prefers doing it in the living room carpet as opposed to outside in the yard.
+He just prefers doing it in the living room carpet as opposed to outside.

 The English Toy Cocker Spaniel loves being pampered and showered with attention.
 He just enjoys living in luxury.